news-ladder/php-publisher-api/README.md

 composer install
 ```

 ## Usage

-### NewsLadderTransaction
+### `NewsLadderTransaction`

-The NewsLadderTransaction class represents a transaction in the NewsLadder system.
+The NewsLadderTransaction class represents a transaction in the News Ladder system.

 **Example**

 ```php
 <?php
 use Newsladder\lib\NewsLadderTransaction;